UltrosBot/Ultros-contrib/Old-plugins/README.md

   * A just-for-fun plugin.
 Stupid-ass bucket => stupid ass-bucket
 * Brainfuck
   * A simple interpreter for the somewhat-popular Brainfuck language
+* GeoIP
+  * A simple (but somewhat accurate) GeoIP tool, using freegeoip.net

 ## Configuration